Sign In / Sign Out

 The General Studies requirement in natural science (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP.
 There is no limit to the number of CLEP credits that can be used to fulfill the other parts of the General Studies requirement.
 A student who has received ASU credit for a course due to Special Programs credit may not duplicate the credit by enrolling in the same class for credit at ASU or transferring it to another institution.

-To obtain credit or placement for all subject exams except English, French, German, and Spanish, a student must receive a score of 50 (Computer Based Testing [CBT] scale) or higher.
+To obtain credit or placement for all subject exams except English, History, French, German, and Spanish, a student must receive a score of 50 (computer-based testing [CBT] scale) or higher.
 To obtain credit for College Composition, a student must receive a standard score of 610 (1978 scale), 500 (1986 scale), or 50 (CBT scale).
-For test scores for French, German, and Spanish, see the CLEP credit table, below.
+For test scores for French, German, History and Spanish, see the CLEP credit table, below.

 All equivalency is subject to future review and possible catalog change.
-For more information, contact University Testing and Scanning Services at 480-965-7146, or visit 1130 E. University Dr., Suite 204, Tempe, AZ.
+Students should refer to the Transfer Credit Guide for equivalencies of exams taken outside of the current catalog year.
+For more information on CLEP testing, students should contact University Testing and Scanning Services at 480-965-7146, or visit 1130 E. University Dr., Suite 204, Tempe, AZ.